cds-snc/digital-canada-ca/content/en/tools-and-resources/resources/digital-government-reading-list.md

 ---
-title: Digital government reading list
+title: 'Digital government reading list'
 translationKey: reading-list
 description: >-
   A list of articles to learn more about digital service delivery and technology modernization.